javadKarbasian/Roozh/README.md

 	.appendMillisecond()
 	.appendSpace()
 	.appendAmPm();
-// Format with current time
+// Format with current time and default Persian locale
-String formatted = formatter.build();
+// or use RoozhLocale.KURDISH with build() to have Kurdish locale String formatted = formatter.build();
 ```